Shanna Harvey

 My therapeutic approach is dynamic and depends on the needs of each person.
 My experience in becoming a certified yoga instructor has taught me the importance of mind-body connection, which can play a significant role in the state of a person’s mental health.
 Approaching the client holistically, I analyze how sleep, diet, habits of physical movement, thought patterns, and relationships with others are all effecting a client’s progress.
 I enjoy using creative techniques to help clients dig deep and make sense of the root of their struggles.
 Then we can work together to implement healthy patterns to promote a fulfilling life.
 With a strengths-based approach and emphasis on personal growth, I practice unconditional acceptance for my clients while still holding them accountable towards meeting their goals.
 I welcome clients who are motivated to create healthy positive changes in their life.
 I see clients in person at both our East Petersburg and Lancaster locations, and also offer online therapy.

 I believe every challenge we experience is an opportunity to strengthen ourselves and to enhance our self-awareness.
 Holding the belief that each of us are living for a unique purpose, I am delighted to help people find meaning in their difficult experiences.
 I feel passionate about aiding others in reaching their personal goals.
 In the therapist role, I aim to help my clients find a sense of empowerment from within, as it is up to us to tap into our full potential.
 I can help you with self-doubt and lack of confidence, everyday life stress, anxiety, depression, grief, substance use struggles, specialized issues regarding pregnancy and motherhood, and difficulties in relationships with others.
-I have completed the Level 1 and Level 2 trainings in Gottman Method Couples Therapy, and enjoy working with couples.
+I have completed the Level 1 and Level 2 trainings in Gottman Method Couples Therapy.
 My other areas of interest include managing stress throughout major life transitions and assisting young adults in creating fulfilling and balanced lives.
+I am DBT informed.